Jeri-jose/mcp-server-milvus/README.md

 1. Open `Cursor Settings` > `MCP`
 2. Click on `Add new global MCP server`
-3. After clicking, it will automatically redirect you to the `mcp.json` file, which will be created if it doesn’t exist
+3. After clicking, it will automatically redirect you to the `mcp.json` file, which will be created if it doesn't exist

 ### Configuring the `mcp.json` File

 #### For Stdio Mode:

-Overwrite the `mcp.json` file with the following content:
+##### Basic Configuration:

 ```json
 {